As you may know, a lot has happened lately with autonomous technology in the trucking industry.

 Trucking is a Vast Industry

 There are an estimated 3.5 million Class 8 trucks on American roads today—and over 5.7 million commercial drivers.
 There are more than 210,000 trucking companies, most of which are small fleets or owner-operators.
-American Trucking Associations (ATA) projects that 15.18 billion tons of freight will be moved by trucks in 2017.
-That figure is expected to increase 36%--to 20.7 billion tons—by 2028.
+American Trucking Associations (ATA) projects that freight tonnage will increase by 24% in 2022, meaning drivers are still very necessary to keeping the economy running smoothly.

 In other words, even when the technology is available, it will take self-driving trucks many years to penetrate such a large, complex industry.
 Also, different types of trucking modes and freight may require different kinds of self-driving technology.
 Chris Spear, the ATA’s president who also serves on a DOT committee exploring self-driving technology, has said it will be 20 to 25 years before fully autonomous commercial trucks are widely used.